zachary-foster/alignreads/README.md

 ### Making multiple consensus sequences per assembly

-Running YASRA can take a long time whereas aligning the contigs and making a consensus sequence is relativly quick.
+Running YASRA can take a long time whereas aligning the contigs and making a consensus sequence is relatively quick.
-This means that alot of time can be wasted optimizing contig alignment and consensus generation parameters if a new assembly is done each try.
+This means that a lot of time can be wasted optimizing contig alignment and consensus generation parameters if a new assembly is done each try.
 Therefore, it is possible to redo everything downstream of the assembly step with different options by supplying `alignreads` with the path to a previously-generated output directory instead of the read and reference file.
 A new sub-directory will be created within the old output directory for each new run.